Who needs to audition for the school of music?

 I need an accompanist for my audition.
 What do I do?

 We are happy to provide a qualified accompanist free of charge if you are unable to bring your own accompanist.
-In this event, please contact Mrs. Lillian F. Long, at firstname.lastname@example.org and (304) 457-6355 at least two weeks prior to your audition with the selections you are performing.
-She will let you know if the School of Music has the music.
-If not, you will be asked to either: send the music to Mrs. Long at Box 2126 Alderson Broaddus University Philippi, WV 26416; fax it to Mrs. Long at (304) 457-6239; or scan it to Mrs. Long at email@example.com.
+In this event, please contact Mr. Hall at firstname.lastname@example.org and (304) 457.6297 at least two weeks prior to your audition with the selections you are performing.
+He will let you know if the School of Music has the music.
+If not, you will be asked to either: send the music to Mr. Hall at Alderson Broaddus University, Box 2126, Philippi, WV 26416; fax it to Mr. Hall at (304) 457.6239; or scan it to Mr. Hall at email@example.com.
 Please put your name on and number all pages of the music you send.

 We discourage the use of recorded accompaniments for School of Music auditions.
 Generally, commercially-produced accompaniments are used for pieces usually inappropriate for School of Music auditions, such as popular or contemporary Christian songs, and more appropriate for auditions for “The West Virginians’.
 However, if you find it necessary, please let us know ahead of time and arrangements for CD playback can be made.